lpsandaruwan/lpsandaruwan.github.io/source/_posts/2017-02-23-SurgeonTux.markdown

 ---
+author: Lahiru Pathirage
 layout: post
 title:  "Surgeon Tux"
 comments: true
 date:   2017-02-23
-keywords: Surgeon Tux, Jekyll, theme, template, terminal lovers
+keywords: Surgeon Tux, Jekyll, theme, template, terminal
 category: project
 tags:
-- Surgeon Tux, Jekyll, theme, project
+- jekyll, theme, monospace, dark
 ---

 Surgeon Tux is a free Jekyll template I built for people those who love to deal with terminal.
 I tried my best to give it the look of a terminal.
 Please Enjoy.

-<h4>How to use it?</h4>
+#####How to use it?

 First clone the surgeon tux,
 {% highlight bash %}